Country House Tijarafe

 The main terrace of the villa, with sun umbrella and lounges, as well as an outdoor eating area, is located between the two wings of the house and has panoramic views.
 It is sure to be the favourite place of all guests!
 On the left side, the fireplace room, which also has a small terrace, connects to the large living room.

-It is furnished in a high-quality, modern and practical style.
-Of course, there is an ADSL internet connect with WLAN/WiFi and satellite TV.
-A perfect house for families.
 The pool area is at the side of the house, and is accessible via just a few steps.
 Once the dome is locked, it is not easy for a child to open.
 Even in cool weather the cover helps keep the pool temperature warm, or you can turn on the pool spotlights for an evening swim.

 The house is located on a private street with no through traffic.
 There are beautiful paths through the subtropical garden where you will always find something blooming or ripe!
 The same high-quality equipment also offers the Villa Alegranza with space for up to 8 people.